 Leadership Overview

-Driven by a commitment to service, Legacy provides essential social, financial, and developmental support to partners and children of fallen or injured veterans, aiming to deliver practical and emotional assistance and enhance community impact.
+Driven by a commitment to service, Legacy provides essential social, financial, and developmental support to partners and children of fallen or injured veterans, aiming to alleviate hardship and ensure emotional well-being.

-Driven by a commitment to service, Legacy provides essential social, financial, and developmental support to partners and children of fallen or injured veterans, aiming to deliver practical and emotional assistance and enhance community impact.
+Driven by a commitment to service, Legacy provides essential social, financial, and developmental support to partners and children of fallen or injured veterans, aiming to alleviate hardship and ensure emotional well-being.

 Leadership Roles at Legacy